CourtneyKimbrough/memory-card-game/README.md

 - Pokémon logo and branding © Nintendo, Game Freak, and The Pokémon Company

 ---
-Enjoy playing and improving your memory with the Pokémon Matching Game!
+Enjoy playing and improving your memory with the Pokémon Memory Game!